 Kaija Heitland and Indigenous Nouveau

-My other lineage is Sami, Scandinavian and German, which I draw inspiration from in the work that I do.
+My lineage is also Sami (Indigenous peoples of the Northern parts of Scandinavia and the Steppes), Scandinavian and German, which I draw inspiration from in the work that I do.
 I try to create a real representation of who I am as an individual and as a mix of all of my heritage rather than one specific aspect on its own.
 I like to think of how I use the language of Métis beadwork and the vocabulary of Scandinavian and Northern European design to tell the story of all the people I come from.
-I am not only Métis, but a representation of many different cultures, so I do my best to respect and honour all of them.

-Growing up in a proud Métis family, I was surrounded by hunting, fishing, beadwork and sewing my whole life and have been fortunate enough to support myself and my family with the skills I have learned from both them and the communities that I lived in growing up.
-I have been professionally doing graphic design for 10 years, tattooing for over 18, as well as a lifetime pursuing my traditional skills in beadwork and quillwork and the connections that they have to land-based practices.
+I have been professionally doing graphic design for 12 years, tattooing for over 18, as well as a lifetime pursuing my traditional skills in beadwork and quillwork and the connections that they have to land-based practices.
 I am also a silversmith and I focus on using teeth and claws, by-products of Indigenous Hunting traditions, to create one-of-a-kind pieces for my clients while highlighting the need for Indigenous voices in the dialogue for conservation and wildlife management and Indigenous food sovereignty.

 Being a fiddler since the age of 5, I teach traditional Métis fiddling at our office in Duncan and we are always looking for new students to join our group!
-Please email me at info@indigenousnouveau.com for more information.
+Please contact me at info@indigenousnouveau.com for more information.

 I began my company, Indigenous Nouveau, as a platform to help to facilitate a greater visibility for my community and the Métis who reside in British Columbia, to showcase our unique beadwork and quillwork patterns, arts culture and history.
 We are experiencing a renaissance in both our appreciation and our approach to our traditional arts and I find that truly exciting.
 We, as a culture, are waking up and feeling our strength and vitality and it is wonderful to see that expressed in the art and music being created presently.